CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 The SMTP protocol is the standard protocol mail servers use to communicate with each other.
 When you correctly send a message to SMTPeter using the SMTP API, SMTPeter will always receive the message.
 It then attempts to deliver the message to the receiving mail server.
-If the message cannot be delivered, which can happen for various reasons - such as a full mailbox or an incorrect email address - what happens next depends on whether or not you have bounce tracking enabled.
+What happens if the message cannot be delivered, which can happen for various reasons - such as a full mailbox or an incorrect email address - depends on whether or not you have bounce tracking enabled.

 ### Bounce tracking disabled